-Through its defined benefit pension plans and post-employment medical plans, the Group is exposed to a number of risks, the most significant are detailed below:
+Through its defined benefit pension plans and post-employment medical plan, the Group is exposed to a number of risks, the most significant which are detailed below:

-Changes in fixed income securities yields - a decrease in corporate fixed income securities yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plans' fixed income securities holdings.
+Changes in bond yields - a decrease in corporate bonds yields will increase plan liabilities, although this will be partially offset by an increase in the value of the plans' bonds holdings.

-Life expectancy - The majority of the plans' obligations are to provide benefits for the life of the member, so increases in life expectancy will result in an increase in the plans' liabilities.
-This is particularly significant where inflationary increases result in higher sensitivity to changes in life expectancy.
+Life expectancy - The majority of the plans' obligations are to provide benefits for the life of the member, so increases in life expectancy will result in an increase in the plan's liabilities.
+This is particular significant where inflationary increases results in higher sensitivity to changes in life expectancy.

 Inflation risk - The pension obligation is linked to inflation, and higher inflation will lead to higher liabilities.
-The majority of the plans' assets are either unaffected by (fixed interest bonds) or loosely correlated with equities inflation, meaning that an increase in inflation will also increase the deficit of the plan.
+The majority of the plan's assets are either unaffected by (fixed interest bonds) or loosely correlated with equities inflation, meaning that an increase in inflation will also increase the deficit of the plan.

-As the Group's defined benefit plans are closed to new entrants, the volatility associated with future service accruals for active members has been limited and will decline over time.
+As the Group's defined benefit plan is closed to new entrants, the volatility associated with future service accruals for active members has been limited and will decline over time.